BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 ![image](https://user-images.githubusercontent.com/75755695/158943517-dea3f270-05d4-457a-87c9-a89224a2fd6e.png)

-Below are the respective profits of each product category from 2014-2017, note similar patterns in zones central and south technology profits from 2015-2017, and also in zones east and west technology profits from 2016-2017
+Below are the respective profits of each product category from 2014-2017, note similar patterns in regions central and south technology profits from 2015-2017, and also in regions east and west technology profits from 2016-2017

 ![Screenshot (16)](https://user-images.githubusercontent.com/75755695/158914792-4f435d36-1d5b-4b7d-ac9c-3c316e5db5a5.png)